 Eligibility: Applicants must be a CUPE 3903 strike pay eligible member who either:

-- has participated in the strike (picket line or 8th line); provides proof of income, AND had a pre-strike income of less than $2300/month plus $1500 /month for each dependent (including spouse)
+has participated in the strike (picket line or 8th line); provides proof of income, AND had a pre-strike income of less than $2300/month plus $1500 /month for each dependent (including spouse)

-- has exceptional circumstances
+has exceptional circumstances.

-Leaves: Members who would, bar the strike, qualify to begin a Leave (Compassionate Leave, Bereavement Leave, Sick Leave, Paid Maternity Leave, Paid Caregiver Leave, Caregiver Leave (unpaid), Paid Adoption Leave, Jury Leave or Transsexual Transition Leave) under their Unit 1, Unit 2 or Unit 3 Collective Agreement, are understood to be in exceptional circumstances.
-If you are in this situation, you may be eligible for the Strike Hardship Fund despite reduced participation or non-participation in strike work, and you may be eligible for funding of up to $1,000.
-On your application, please note the circumstances which would otherwise qualify you for a leave, the date when they began, and any additional expenses you may be facing as a result of these circumstances, such as travel expenses or supplies.
-We will respond with a request for any needed documentation.
-Please do not send medical documentation with your application.
-Medical or other sensitive documentation will be reviewed only by Sheila Wilmot, the CUPE 3903 Equity Officer.
+Members who would, bar the strike, qualify to begin a Leave (Compassionate Leave, Bereavement Leave, Sick Leave, Paid Maternity Leave, Paid Caregiver Leave, Caregiver Leave (unpaid), Paid Adoption Leave, Jury Leave or Transsexual Transition Leave) that is available to them under their Unit 1, Unit 2 or Unit 3 Collective Agreement, are understood to be in exceptional circumstances.
+If you are in this situation, you may be eligible for the Strike Hardship Fund, with funding of up to $1,000.
+In some circumstances related to leaves, the Fund can reduce or waive the strike participation requirement.

 Questions: If you have questions, please contact the SHF Committee at email@example.com.

 Criteria for the 2018 Strike Hardship Fund were set by Strike Committee on March 12, 2018.